GHR Education Quick Apply Search Jobs Log In

 Travel Social Worker Careers FAQs

-Most travel social work jobs require a Bachelor’s or Master’s degree in Social Work, state licensure, and relevant work experience.
-Clinical roles typically require an LCSW, along with supervised hours and successful completion of the ASWB exam.
+To become a travel social worker, you typically need a Bachelor’s or Master’s degree in Social Work, state licensure, and relevant experience.
+Clinical roles may require an LCSW and supervised work experience.

-GHR Healthcare connects licensed social workers with top travel positions nationwide, offering personalized recruiter support and 24/7 guidance.
+GHR Healthcare connects social workers with travel assignments nationwide, offering personalized job placement, credentialing assistance, and recruiter support to guide you through the process.

 Subscribe to GHR's Blog Newsletter